nus-cs2103-AY2223S2/ip/docs/README.md

 >
 > + JDK 11
 > + update Intellij to the most recent version.
-> + For those new to git, please check this out on how to download the project: [Download and try the Project](#download-and-try-the-project)

 1. Open Intellij.
 2. If you are not on the welcome screen, navigate to "File" > "Close Project" to close any existing projects.
-3. You should now be on the welcome screen and ready to import or open your project.
+3. At this point, you should be seeing the welcome screen and be able to either import a project or open one.
 4. Set up the correct JDK version, as follows:
-    1. Open Intellij and select "Configure" from the welcome screen or go to "File" > "Project Structure"
+	1. Launch Intellij and select "Configure" from the welcome screen or navigate to "File" > "Project Structure".
-    2. In the Project Structure window, click on "Project" and select "Project SDK" from the dropdown menu
+	2. Once in the Project Structure window, click on "Project" and choose "Project SDK" from the drop-down menu.
-    3. In the SDKs section, ensure that JDK 11 is selected.
-If it is not listed, click on "New..." and navigate to the location where JDK 11 is installed on your system
+	3. In the SDKs section, confirm that JDK 11 is selected.
+If it's not present, click on "New..." and locate the JDK 11 installation on your system.
-    4. Select the correct version and click "OK" to set it as the default SDK for the project.
+	4. Pick the correct version and press "OK" to set it as the default SDK for your project.
-    5. Click "Apply" and "OK" to save the changes and close the Project Structure window.
+	5. Click "Apply" and "OK" to save the changes and exit the Project Structure window.

-3. To import the project into Intellij, please follow these steps:
+3. Here are the steps to import the project into Intellij:
-   1. Open Intellij and navigate to "File" > "Open" or "File" > "Import Project"
+	1. Start Intellij and go to "File" > "Open" or "File" > "Import Project".
-   2. Locate the project folder and select the root directory of the project, then click "OK"
+	2. Find the project folder, select the root directory of the project, and click "OK".
-   3. The project will be imported and should automatically build and index.
-If prompted to configure any settings or dependencies, accept the defaults.
+	3. The project will be imported and the necessary build and indexing will occur automatically.
+If any configuration or dependencies are prompted, accept the default options.
-   4. Once the import is complete, the project should be ready to run and debug within Intellij.
+	4. Upon completion of the import, the project should be fully functional for running and debugging within Intellij.

-4. Once the importing process has been finished, you can navigate to the src/main/java/Launcher.java file.
-Right-click on it and select the option to "Run Launcher" in order to execute the file.
+4. After the import is completed, you can access the src/main/java/Launcher.java file.
+To run it, simply right-click on it and choose the option "Run Launcher".

-5. If the setup process has been completed correctly, the graphical user interface should become visible within a short period of time.
+5. If the setup was successful, the graphical user interface should appear shortly.

-6. You can now input the command and press the Enter key to execute it.
+6. You can now type in your command and press Enter to run it.

 ### Run the project in terminal